The Ten Commandments

 - This is the general rule for Las Vegas.
 Other venues have

-For instance, Broadway type shows have a softer, more subtle spotlight
+different standards.
+For instance, Broadway type shows have a softer,

 Keep your light OUT of the audience unless otherwise directed.

-hand Liza a rose or when Penn & Teller hand something to a poor
+they hand Celine a rose or when Penn & Teller give something to a

-shmuck in the front row.
-A bad time to include the audience is
+poor shmuck in the front row.
+A bad time to include

-when a dancers shoe, wig, dentures or body part flies into the crowd.
+the audience is when a dancers shoe, wig, dentures or body part flies

 During ballads, keep the moves Slow and Smooth.

-don't slam the colors in.
+ballads, don't slam the colors in.
 Take your time, feel it.
-Go with the music,
+Go with the

 Match the Senior Operators spot.

-Usually this is the center light but every house is different.
-Try to
+Operator.
+Usually this is the center light but every house is

 NEVER change adjustments on another persons spotlight.